Kelly Marie Clarke

 I am a PhD student under the joint supervision of Dr Foxhall-Forbes and Prof. Semple in the departments of History and Archaeology.

-I am interested in examining the interactions/connections that existed during the Early Medieval period (c.600-800), and how interactions were sustained.
-My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and different kinds of evidence e.g. topographical, written, linguistic and numismatic evidence.
+I am interested in examining the interactions/connections that existed during the Early Medieval period (c.
+AD 600-800), and how interactions were sustained.
+My previous research focused on communication within and between the Anglo-Saxon kingdoms and used an interdisciplinary approach combining methodologies from both history and archaeology and incorporated topographical, written and numismatic evidence.

 2018: 'Pierced, Looped and Framed: The (re)-use of coins in jewellery in seventh-century Anglo-Saxon England', Seventh International Symposium in Early Medieval Coinage: England and the Wider World.
 Joint paper given with K. Haworth (Fitzwilliam Museum, Cambridge, 13th October)

 2018: 'Pierced, looped and framed: the (re)use of coins in jewellery in seventh-century Anglo-Saxon England.
 An Introduction', Early Medieval Archaeology Student Symposium (EMASS), joint paper given with K. Haworth.
 (University of Glasgow, 19-21 April)

 2017: 'Contacts, Coinage and Control in the southern North Sea: A reassessment of Anglo-Saxon and Merovingian coinage produced during the seventh century', Society for Medieval Archaeology Student Colloquium (Newcastle University, 1-2 December 2017)